 Entrepreneurship and Social Enterprise

 Starting your own business, social enterprise or charity is a career option open to all academic backgrounds.
 Don’t be put off if you think you don’t have all the skills (e.g. financial accounting, building a website etc).
 There’s lots of help available with any and all aspects of starting an organisation, both while you’re here at Oxford, and after you complete your course.
-Another way to access those skills is to join up with others and “co-found” your new business, social enterprise, or charity.
+You can also access complementary skills to your natural strengths by joining with others to “co-found” your new business, social enterprise, or charity.

-Big shout-out here for EnSpire Oxford – THE go-to website to start your investigation of this exciting world.
+Big shout-out here for EnSpire Oxford – THE go-to website to start your investigation of, and to help you navigate, this exciting world.

 Many University of Oxford graduates have turned innovative business ideas into successful and disruptive start-ups.
 Dr Kyle Grant, founder of environmentally-friendly laundry and wet cleaning business, Oxwash, is a great example.
 Oxford University spinout Quantum Dice uses an innovative approach to IP and helping Oxford students commercialise next-gen encryption technology.
 Another Oxford spinout, Perspectum, has developed the first mainstream applications of artificial intelligence using MRI to help treat metabolic disease.